cloudflare/actors/packages/core/README.md

 - Easy to define code entrypoint
 - Durable Objects can `implement Actor` to get more out of the box
-- Make DO's have the `Browsable` functionality by default
+- Make DO's have the `Browsable` functionality by default (maybe inside Actor)